mytardis/mytardis/docs/migration.rst

 Migration App
 =============

 The migration app supports the orderly migration of data files between different storage locations under the control of a single MyTardis instance.
+The secondary storage locations are essentially "dumb" consisting in the simple case of nothing more than an off-the-shelf WebDAV server.

 The initial version of the app simply provides a django admin command for manually migrating the data associated with a Datafile, Dataset or Experiment.